 AWARDS AND RECOGNITION

-- The San Diego Educational Theatre Association, in partnership with The San Diego County Office of Education, La Jolla Playhouse, The Old Globe Theatre and the San Diego Unified School District presented the Seventh Annual Bravissimo Award of Excellence in Theatre Education to Alex Sandie, President of the San Diego Shakespeare Society.
+- The San Diego Educational Theatre Association, in partnership with The San Diego County Office of Education, La Jolla Playhouse, The Old Globe Theatre and the San Diego Unified School District presented the Seventh Annual Bravissimo Award of Excellence in Theatre Education to Alex Sandie, Artistic Director of the San Diego Shakespeare Society.

 - The San Diego Shakespeare Society, in May 2010, was the recipient of the CATE Award of Merit from the Greater San Diego Council of Teachers of English for presenting the Annual Student Shakespeare Festival which is open to all schools in San Diego County.